Keyboard shortcuts

 # ...

-1. Create a Python script called publish.py to handle automatically adding, committing, and pushing published ips:
+1. Create a Python script called publish.py to handle automatically adding, committing, and pushing published projects:

 import subprocess